Pneumonia in Children

 The symptoms of pneumonia may look like other health problems.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is pneumonia diagnosed in a child?

 Your child’s healthcare provider can often diagnose pneumonia with a full health history and physical exam.
-He or she may include these tests to confirm the diagnosis:
+They may include these tests to confirm the diagnosis: